testillano/h2agent/README.md

 > **Note:** `serverEvent` requires server-data storage to be enabled (default).
 If `--discard-data` is set, the source will fail and the transformation is skipped.

+Similarly, server provisions can access client event history using the `clientEvent` source.
+This is useful when the server acts as an intermediary: it triggers a client flow, and then uses the client response data to build its own response.
+The `clientEvent` source uses query-parameter addressing with `clientEndpointId`, `requestMethod`, `requestUri`, `eventNumber` and `eventPath` fields (see the [transformation pipeline](docs/api/README.md#transformation-pipeline) section for details).

 ## Dynamic response delays

 The provisioning model allows configuration of the response delay, in milliseconds, for a received request.
 This delay may be a fixed or a random value, but is always a single, static delay overall.
 However, an additional mechanism -the dynamic delay- can be employed as a pseudo-notification procedure to suppress (or block) answers under specific conditions.
 This feature is activated via a global variable with the naming format: `__core.response-delay-ms.<recvseq>`.